 - To promote women and community-based tourism

-With these 3 objectives in mind, NWC has become an important community center for women in Nyamirambo, by offering free classes in literacy, English, basic computer skills, handicrafts and sewing, empowerment trainings on gender based violence and trainings on responsible community based tourism.
+To fulfill the mandate of these objectives, NWC offers free classes in literacy, English, basic computer skills, handicrafts and sewing, empowerment trainings on gender based violence and trainings on responsible community based tourism.

-Finally, at the beginning of 2014 a small community library was inaugurated, offering books in Kinyarwanda, English and French.
-The idea behind the library is to encourage reading among the youth in Rwanda and to promote the idea of “one child, one book” in a country where children do not have the opportunity to read and discover the world through books.
+Finally, at the beginning of 2014 a small community library across the street from NWC was inaugurated, offering books in Kinyarwanda, English and French.
+The idea behind the library is to encourage reading among the youth in Rwanda and to promote the idea of “one child, one book” in a country where many children do not have the opportunity to read and discover the world through books.